opencurriculai/data_science_curriculum/docs/curriculum.md

 [An Introduction to Statistical Learning 2nd Edition](https://www.statlearning.com/) | G. James, D. Witten, T. Hastie, R. Tibshirani | Book
 [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) | Udacity | Videos & coding exercises/projects
 [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus) | Coursera | Videos & coding exercises/projects
-[Lesson 6: Random Forests - Fastai](https://course.fast.ai/Lessons/lesson6.html)  ❤️ | U of Queensland | Videos & coding exercises/projects
 [The Hundred-Page Machine Learning Book](http://themlbook.com/) ❤️ | Andriy Burkov | Book
 [Python for Data Analysis, 3rd Edition](https://wesmckinney.com/book/) | Wes McKinney | Book

 !!! tip "Tips"

-    - Gain experience in the most important data science related tasks by taking Le Wagon's bootcamp.
+    - Gain end-to-end experience in ML with Le Wagon's bootcamp.
 For a cheaper alternative look at Udacity's [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) combined with Coursera's [Machine Learning Course](https://www.coursera.org/learn/machine-learning#syllabus)
     - An Intro to Statistical Learning is an accessible overview of the field and is widely used in many undergraduate and graduate courses all over the world.
-    - Get a practical approach to machine learning with tree-based models and model interpretation with Fastai.
     - Complement your learning with the very well written and concise Hundred Page Machine Learning Book.
     - Python for data analysis book just got updated to its 3rd edition and is now fully available online.
 It is a practical, modern introduction for manipulating, processing, cleaning, and visualizing datasets in Python.
 It is a great way to get better at pandas, Numpy, and matplotlib which are fundamental to any data scientist.
     - Visit the [machine learning Resource Hub section](/resource_hub/machine_learning) for a list of complementary learning material.